 Fake News is not a new problem but with the internet its effects are magnified.
 Fake News can take many different forms but it boils down to a form of media that is relaying inaccurate information, either accidentally or maliciously.
 False information can spread instantly on the internet.
 The best and sometimes only method of prevention is education.
 It is up to us to filter the nonsense in order to find credible and honest sources of information.
 These are a few ways to determine if what you are reading is Fake News.
 Continue reading

 The so-called Islamic State has issued threats to Canadians and specifically urged followers to attack on Canada Day.
 Should we be worried?

 Cyber security is a problem that will not leave our headlines anytime soon.
 An unfortunate reality about the digital age is that with new technologies comes new threats.
 Our interconnected global society is at risk, seemingly daily, from an onslaught of major hacks.

-Canada’s history contains numerous episodes of domestic extremism.
-In Quebec the FLQ once terrorised the province by kidnapping politicians and bombing political targets and during the Oka Crisis tensions between the Indigenous and the settlers boiled over in dramatic waves of violence.
-Canada is no stranger to violent extremes on our soil and the most prominent form of violent ideological expression gripping our country today is Islamic Terrorism.
+Canada’s history contains numerous chapters of domestic extremism.
+In Quebec the FLQ once terrorized the province by kidnapping politicians and bombing political targets.
+During the Oka Crisis tensions between the Indigenous and the settlers boiled over in dramatic waves of violence.
+Canada is no stranger to extremes on our soil and the most prominent form of violent ideological expression gripping our country today is Islamic Terrorism.

-A recent speech by Milo Yiannopoulos was scheduled to take place at UC Berkeley.
+A speech by Milo Yiannopoulos was scheduled to take place at UC Berkeley on February 1st 2017.
 Angry protesters surrounded the facility and demanded the event to be called off.
 A fire was set and the protesters became violent, ultimately resulting in the cancellation of the speech.
 Continue reading